aammd/Habitat_Filtering/MS/OrgSize.md

 account for the variation we saw at the end of the experiment (since we removed all dispersal limitation), our original observations contain this effect. -->

-## Caveat 2: Other correlates of body size
+### Caveat 2: Other correlates of body size

 There are many ecological processes, besides fundamental niche breadth, that may be different for groups of smaller organisms.
-We examined three groups of organisms that also differed in terms of dispersal mode (active: macroinvertebrates; passive: zooplankton, bacteria), detectability (macroscopic: macroinvertebrates; macroscopic: zooplankton, bacteria), abundance (high: bacteria; intermediate: zooplankton; low: macroinvertebrates) and life cycle (complex life cycles: most macroinvertebrates, simple life cycles: zooplankton, bacteria).
+We examined three groups of organisms that also differed in terms of dispersal mode (active: macroinvertebrates; passive: zooplankton, bacteria), detectability (macroscopic: macroinvertebrates; microscopic: zooplankton, bacteria), abundance (high: bacteria; intermediate: zooplankton; low: macroinvertebrates) and life cycle (complex life cycles: most macroinvertebrates, simple life cycles: zooplankton, bacteria).
 Of these potentially confounding differences, we can